etjernst/etjernst.github.io/_resources/git-tutorial.md

 <span class="gt-num">07</span>
 <p class="gt-eyebrow">undo</p>
 <h2>When it goes wrong, and it will</h2>
 <p>The reward for committing often is that mistakes stop being scary.
-Say that you let an AI rewrite your whole cleaning script and it's quietly broken.
-One command throws away the mess and drops you back at your last commit:</p>
+Say that you let an AI rewrite your whole cleaning script and now it's broken and you can't figure out why.
+With a single command, you can throw away the mess and get teleported back to your last commit:</p>
 <pre><code>git restore clean.do   <span class="o"># just this file</span>
 git restore .          <span class="o"># everything uncommitted</span></code></pre>
-<p>Anything you committed is safe; only your uncommitted edits to tracked files vanish.
-Two honest caveats.
-If you already ran <code>git add</code> on the broken version, use <code>git restore --staged --worktree .</code> instead, which undoes the staged and unstaged changes together.
-And if the AI created brand-new files, git isn't tracking them yet. <code>git restore</code> leaves those alone, so you delete them by hand.</p>
+<p>Anything you committed is safe; only your uncommitted edits to tracked files vanish.</p>
+<p>If you've already run <code>git add</code> on the broken version, you will need to use <code>git restore --staged --worktree .</code> instead, which undoes the staged and unstaged changes together.</p>
 <p>With that caveat, this is the command that lets you be brave.
-Try the wild idea, and if it flops, <code>git restore .</code> and you're home.</p>
+Try the wild idea, and if it flops, <code>git restore .</code> and you're back to the "safe" version of your code.</p>
 </section>

 <section class="gt-sec gt-shade reveal" id="ai">
 <span class="gt-num">08</span>
 <p class="gt-eyebrow">the modern bit</p>
 <h2>Git in the age of AI</h2>
 <p>An AI will hand you code that's fast, confident, and occasionally wrong in ways that are easy to miss.
 The single most important habit has nothing to do with git: make sure that you understand any code an AI gives you before you use it.
-If you can't explain what a line does, don't ship it, no matter who or what wrote it.</p>
+If you can't explain what a line does, it should not be part of your thesis---no matter who or what wrote it.</p>
-<p>Git is what makes that habit safe to practice.
-Three moves cover it.</p>
+<p>Git can help make this an easy and safe habit:</p>
-<h3>Commit before you paste in a big rewrite</h3>
+<h3>1.
+Commit immediately before you paste in a big rewrite</h3>
-<p>With a clean snapshot behind you, whatever the AI does is one <code>git restore .</code> from undone, so you can try the bold suggestion without fear.</p>
+<p>If you have committed a clean snapshot that you know works, then whatever the AI suggests is one <code>git restore .</code> away from being undone, so you can try stuff without fear.</p>
-<h3>Read the diff of what it gave you</h3>
+<h3>2.
+Read the diff of what the AI suggested</h3>
-<p>Ask it to fix one line and you may get forty changed lines back. <code>git diff</code> shows you the other thirty-nine before they quietly become part of your project.
+<p>Sometimes when you ask AI to fix a simple problem, it gives you back 40 new lines of code with a lot of complicated loops and "unit tests" and emojis in the comments. <code>git diff</code> shows you exactly what changed compared to your previous commit, so that you can inspect it before it becomes part of your project.
 Reviewing the diff is now a bigger part of the work than typing the lines ever was.</p>
-<h3>Let it help you fix errors</h3>
+<h3>3.
+Let it help you fix errors</h3>
-<p>When a command fails, copy the error message together with the few lines that produced it, paste both into the AI, and ask what went wrong.
-The exact error text is the most useful thing that you can hand it.
+<p>When a command fails (in git or in Stata or in Python), copy over the error message together with the few lines that produced it, paste both into the AI, and ask what went wrong.
+The exact error text is the most useful thing that you can hand an AI.
 And because you committed first, you can try its suggested fix, read the diff, and <code>git restore .</code> if it makes things worse.</p>
 <details class="gt-more">
 <summary>A worked example: "I pushed, but nothing changed on GitHub"</summary>
 <div class="gt-more-body">